4 minute read

 - In 2021, it's estimated that 2.14 billion people will buy their goods and services online.

-This year, don't overlook the opportunity to increase your ecommerce sales during the Christmas shopping season by making sure that your online storefront is ready and that you've optimised your checkout.
+This year, don't overlook the opportunity to increase your ecommerce sales during Small Business Saturday by making sure that your online storefront is ready and that you've optimized your checkout.

 2. Embrace omnichannel shopping